tmtabor/saga-machine-foundryvtt/README.md

 Once Saga Machine Unified for Foundry Virtual Tabletop reaches its 1.0 release you will be able to install it by navigating to the **Install System** dialog on the Setup menu and installing it from there.
 However, until its 1.0 release, you must do a manual install.

+### Install the Latest Release From Github

+Open Foundry and go to Game Systems -> Install System.
+In the Manifest URL field at the bottom of the dialog, insert the following: `https://github.com/tmtabor/saga-machine-foundryvtt/releases/download/latest/system.json`

-If you wish to manually install the system, extract it into the `Data/systems/saga-machine` folder.
-You may do this by downloading a zip archive from the [Releases Page](https://github.com/tmtabor/saga-machine-foundryvtt/releases).
+Alternatively, You may do this by downloading a zip archive from the [Releases Page](https://github.com/tmtabor/saga-machine-foundryvtt/releases).

+### Install the Latest Development Code

+If you wish to manually install the latest development code, clone this repository into the `Data/systems/saga-machine` folder using the following command: `git clone https://github.com/tmtabor/saga-machine-foundryvtt.git`.

 ## Current State

-Saga Machine Unified for Foundry Virtual Tabletop is currently in an "advanced alpha" state of development.
-The code is mostly feature complete, but merits some refactoring ahead of its first Beta release.
-We plan to move from Alpha to Beta shortly after the system has been verified with the upcoming Foundry 12.
+Saga Machine Unified for Foundry Virtual Tabletop is currently in a "beta" state of development.
+The code is mostly feature complete, but merits further testing and some user interface improvements before its 1.0 release.
+We plan to move from Beta to 1.0 once we are satisfied with the code's stability and feature set.

+**Version 0.5.0**: Beta 1.
+Increasingly robust feature set, but with some user interface improvements necessary.

-**Version 0.4.0**: Ongoing refactoring, code cleanup and hardening ahead of its first Beta release.
+**Version 0.4.0**: Refactoring, code cleanup and hardening ahead of its first Beta release.
+Foundry 12 compatibility.

 **Version 0.3.0**: Mostly feature complete, albeit without extensive compendia.
+Foundry 11 compatibility.

 ## Development